-490 Dickson Street was constructed for Samuel Dickson who intended to move to the house from his older property at 14 Murray Street, located next door, During its construction in 1870, Dickson drowned in his millpond and never occupied the house, although it remained in the Dickson family until 1947.
-The house has undergone a number of modern renovations to convert it to apartments but nevertheless retains historic features evident from Dickson Street, including massing and detailing, such as brick quoins and two-storey bay.
+490 Dickson Street was constructed for Samuel Dickson who intended to move to the house from his older property at 14 Murray Street, located next door.
+During its construction in 1870, Dickson drowned in his millpond and never occupied the house, although it remained in the Dickson family until 1947.
+The house has undergone a number of modern renovations to convert it to apartments but retains historic features, including massing and detailing, such as brick quoins and twostorey bay.
 It has important connections to the Dickson family and is a contributing heritage property in the Dickson Mills neighbourhood.